 How to Make Roasted Red Peppers

-This how to is simple but a little time consuming, however if you have a garden or have a way to acquire a lot of peppers for really cheap this can save you some big bucks if you regularly buy roasted peppers in the grocery store.
-This method can be applied to any pepper as long as the baking time is adjusted.
+This “how to” is simple but a little time consuming, however if you have a garden or have a way to acquire a lot of peppers for really cheap (like a local farmers market or produce stand) this can save you some big bucks if you regularly buy roasted peppers in the grocery store.

 Follow this quick video (full written directions below) to see how simple this is: